NethServer/docs/administrator-manual/en/webtop5.rst

 Change reservation of a resource
 --------------------------------

-Each user can modify (delete or move) a reservation only if they are the owner of the event through which the resource was reserved.
+Only the event owner can change the resource reservation.
 The user defined as :guilabel:`Manager` of the resource has the permission to modify (delete or move) reservations made by other users as well.